top of page

 What's special about their work?
 Artists of their period painted with increasing faithfulness to the way that natural forms appear to the eye, not an easy task.

-Caravaggio, Van Eyck, Memling, Leonardo, and Giorgione are some of my favorites.
+Caravaggio, Van Eyck, Memling, Leonardo, and Giorgione are some of my favourites.

 The incredible naturalism that these painters achieved was not an end in itself, but a means of bringing their narrative work 'to life'.

-Surpassing mere re-presentation of visual forms, these artists imbue their paintings with a palpable sense of meaning and conviction.
+Surpassing mere re-presentation of visual forms, these artists imbue their paintings with a palpable sense of sublimity and conviction.

 Whether the work was a religious or a secular one, there's a genuine gravity about them.